Conversion functions

 If the todouble

-function can't parse a literal string to a number, the function returns null.
+function can't parse a string to a number, the function returns null.
 For example, the following search doesn't return any results:

 | makeresults